EliHunter173/connect-n/AI.md

 This AI maximizes the length of the sequence of the player's tokens that can be created from adding a token.

+## Annoying AI

+This AI minimizes the length of a sequence of other players tokens.

 ## Competitive AI